- December 10, 2020

 - Battery: Another component that affects whether or not the ignition will turn is the car battery.
 The vehicle will not move, and the key won’t turn if the battery is dead.

 Your key could be the exact problem of why the ignition isn’t turning.
 It could be bent, worn out, or it’s not the right key for your car.
-To learn more about car keys, please read our blog post here.
+To learn more about car keys, please read our blog post on car keys, locks and responders.

 3. Ignition Lock Cylinder